-You will need CAAR to approve the use of their logo and / or the acknowledgment of the Australian Government.
+You will need the CAAR Secretariat to approve the use of its logo and/or the acknowledgment of the Australian Government.

 13. Probity

 The Australian Government will make sure that the grant opportunity process is fair, according to the published guidelines, incorporates appropriate safeguards against fraud, unlawful activities and other inappropriate conduct and is consistent with the CGRGs.